 Where appropriate, we will notify you of any suspension or disabling of your login as soon as practicable after doing so.

 Unlawful access or use

-If you knowingly access or use or attempt to access or use any RealMe or related DIA or NZ Post service for an unlawful purpose (including but not limited to fraud or attempted fraud or hacking or attempted hacking), you agree that you will be liable to pay any party (or DIA or NZ Post on its behalf) the amount of the loss caused directly or indirectly to that party by your unlawful actions (any such third party loss being deemed to be our loss).
-For the avoidance of doubt, this clause is not intended to confer benefits enforceable by third parties under the Contracts (Privity) Act 1982.
+If you knowingly access or use or attempt to access or use any RealMe or related DIA or third party attribute provider service for an unlawful purpose (including but not limited to fraud or attempted fraud or hacking or attempted hacking), you agree that you will be liable to pay any party (or DIA or the applicable attribute provider on its behalf) the amount of the loss caused directly or indirectly to that party by your unlawful actions (any such third party loss being deemed to be our loss).
+For the avoidance of doubt, this clause is not intended to confer benefits enforceable by third parties under the Contract and Commercial Law Act 2017, Part 2, Subpart 1.
 You may also be liable to prosecution for criminal offences.

 We will then promptly contact you and will endeavour to resolve the dispute with you.
 If, following such escalation, the dispute is still not resolved to your satisfaction you may take such legal action as you consider appropriate, such as making a complaint to the Ombudsmen or commencing legal proceedings.

 Disputes relating to any third party attribute provider service need to be addressed with the applicable attribute provider service.

 Invalidity or unenforceability

 - each term shall be valid and enforceable to the extent permitted by law; and

 - the invalid or unenforceable term will be deemed to be amended to reflect, as nearly as possible, the original intention (as determined from this website).

 Protection of Personal and Property Rights Act 1988